Chart Color Schemes

 Beaconsfield features high concentrations of family households, with a higher-than-average median household size

 Family households account for 80.9% of all households, including 46.9% couples with children, 23.8% couples without children, and 9.5% single parent families.
-Non-family households constitute the remaining 19.1%, with lone person households at 17.6% and group households comprising 1.4%.
-The median household size is 2.9 people, which is larger than the Greater Melbourne average of 2.6.
+Non-family households make up the remaining 19.1%, with lone person households at 17.6% and group households comprising 1.4%.
+The median household size is 2.9 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households